 Joint Managing Director, Monica Fogarty.

-The Communities Group brings together the business units responsible for Economic Growth, Education and Learning, Localities and Community Safety, Public Health and Transport and Highways.
+The Communities Group brings together the business units responsible for Education and Learning Localities and Community Safety, Public Health and Transport and Economy

 We employ (amongst many others) planners, civil engineers, educational psychologists, ecologists, bus drivers, information analysts, school crossing patrols, administrators and countryside rangers.
 Much of our work is carried out in partnership with other agencies and organisations as the best way to provide for the people of Warwickshire.

 Our staff are based in offices, business centres, parks and depots throughout the county and we are supported by five portfolio holding councillors who are responsible for certain areas of our work.

 The following paragraphs describe the work of each business unit and may be useful to help in understanding the future shape of the organisation.

 This business unit works to ensure that Warwickshire has a sustainable transport network which meets the current and future needs of all those who live, work and travel through Warwickshire.
 This includes maintenance of the public highway, including rights of way, provision of socially necessary transport not provided commercially, school and adult specialist transport, management and maintenance of the County Council’s fleet of vehicles, road safety, traffic projects, design and construction of new transport infrastructure and management of road openings by public utilities.

 It also works to provide a blueprint for growth in jobs and the development of communities and the quality of life within those communities.
 The work is delivered through close working with partners especially the Local Enterprise Partnership.

 The unit covers Economy & Skills, Planning, Development & Flood Risk, Infrastructure & Regeneration, Transport Operations, County Highways, County Fleet Management, Traffic & Road Safety, Transport Planning, Design Services and Network Management.